(From Old Corral collection)

 Hurst was missing from THE TIMBER TRAIL, and Adrian Booth had left the series for Republic's higher-budgeted films featuring William Elliott, Rod Cameron and Forrest Tucker.
 Lynne Roberts is the heroine here, the first of a round-robin series of actresses who would do leading lady honors in the rest of Hale's films.
 In this one, Monte helps her save her stage line.
 The good news in SON OF GOD'S COUNTRY was that Hurst was back; the bad news was that the color was gone, along with the Riders of the Purple Sage.
 Monte would ride and sing alone from now on, and in black and white.
 Here, he is a lawman in the Civil War era clearing the name of the murdered father of Pamela Blake and Jay Kirby who had been accused of being a Southern sympathizer.
 Monte eventually finds that the raids on ranchers are unconnected with the war, and are an attempt to secure land to sell the railroad.

-Above from L-to-R are William Haade, Monte Hale, and Steve Darrell with the sixgun in this lobby card from UNDER COLORADO SKIES (Republic, 1947).
+L-to-R are William Haade, Monte Hale, and Steve Darrell with the sixgun in this lobby card from Hale's UNDER COLORADO SKIES (Republic, 1947).
+In the background is Herman Hack (in blue shirt on the left), and Lew Morphy is in the center.

 PRINCE OF THE PLAINS launched Monte's biggest year, seven movies made in 1949, with Monte as Bat Masterson and Hurst as the local sheriff who jails him when he is framed on a trumped-up charge but releases him periodically and arms him with a pair of pistols whenever trouble threatens (the double holsters were necessary this time to match Bill Elliott's in footage from an Elliott/ Red Ryder movie from six years earlier, OVERLAND MAIL ROBBERY, particularly the finale when the heavy launches himself at the hero at the edge of a cliff and the hero simply drops to the ground, with predictable results; now that Monte's pictures were in black and white, Republic could use a lot of its earlier footage, and would from now on).